php-amqplib/RabbitMqBundle/README.md

         }
     });

-Add the RabbitmqBundle to your application's kernel:
+Add the RabbitMqBundle to your application's kernel:

     public function registerBundles()
     {
         $bundles = array(
             ...
-            new OldSound\RabbitmqBundle\RabbitmqBundle(),
+            new OldSound\RabbitMqBundle\RabbitMqBundle(),
             ...
         );
         ...